Monarch butterfly migration: Reductions in milkweed acreage

 Some conservationists blame the reductions in monarch overwintering numbers in Mexico on the loss of milkweeds in the Midwestern region of the United States.
 167 million acres of monarch habitat has been lost since 1996.
 These conservationists argue that the reduction in milkweed habitat in agricultural regions of North America is a major cause of the declines in the number of monarchs that reach Mexico.
 However, other top researchers doubt this claim, because it is not consistent with data collected by several long-term butterfly monitoring programs in the United States.
 The data from these programs do not show evidence that the numbers of breeding adult monarchs has declined since the 1990s.
 Despite this evidence, some conservationists cite the use of pesticides and herbicides as a cause of the declines in overwintering monarchs.
 They state that prior to the introduction of genetically altered corn and soybeans, milkweed was common in the crop fields.
 The connection between the use of GMO crops and the decline in the numbers of overwintering monarchs has been called 'suggestive but not conclusive', as there are other factors such as deforestation and weather events that could be the cause.
 Milkweed habitat is also destroyed by the expansion of urban and suburban areas.

+By 2018, however, a study correlated monarch butterfly decline to the fact that 95% of corn and soybean crops grown in the United States were using genetically modified seeds resistant to the herbicide glyphosate.
+This meant that instead of spreading the herbicide only prior to seed planting, now farmers could have the herbicide spread a second time by air when weeds had begun to challenge the crops.
+Air application of the herbicide meant that the unplowed margins between field and road that previously supported milkweed and a range of nectar flowers were now greatly diminished.

 Based on the recent evidence that failed to show declines in the breeding season, coupled with the clear declines in the number of overwintering monarchs in Mexico, some of the leading monarch researchers have embraced the theory that the problem must lie en route to Mexico, i.e. that losses during migration is the reason that fewer monarchs are seen in Mexico in recent years.
 Conservationists also call attention to the decreased habitat that allows the growth of nectaring plants.
 Other factors that may have a negative effect on the migration are extreme weather, including colder winters in central Mexico, droughts in Texas, invasive (non—milkweed) flora on which monarchs lay eggs and the increased use of synthetic insecticides that are less biodegradable.

 There are many organizations and programs that exist to promote the preservation of the monarch and its migration.
 3-letter codes, explained in the linked footnotes, are used to head the table compactly.